cloudfoundry/docs-dev-guide/services/node-service-bindings.html.md

 ## <a id='intro'></a>Introduction ##

-This guide is for developers who wish to bind a data source to a Node.js application deployed and running on Cloud Foundry.
+This guide is for developers who wish to bind a data source t0o a Node.js application deployed and running on Cloud Foundry.

 ### <a id='creating'></a> Creating a Service ##

-To create a service issue the following command with cf and answer the interactive prompts;
+To create a service issue the following command with cf and answer the interactive prompts:

 ~~~bash
 $ cf create-service